IllustrisTNG Insights: Factors Affecting the Presence of Bars in Disk Galaxies: Correlation analysis between the properties of galaxies and bars

 \subsection{Definition of parameters}

-Table~\ref{tab:parameterdefine} lists the parameters we have examined aiming to investigate the difference between barred, unbarred, and short-bar galaxies. $\Sigma_\mathrm{1kpc}$ quantifies the central mass density of galaxies within 1 kpc.
-It has been considered as a good indicator of bulges and black hole growth \citep[e.g.,][]{fangLINKSTARFORMATION2013,niDoesBlackHole2019,niRevealingRelationBlack2021}, although TNG simulations cannot resolve the central regions of galaxies well. $\Sigma_{R_\mathrm{e}}$ and $C_\mathrm{82}$ quantify the overall concentration of galaxies. $\kappa_\mathrm{rot}$ quantifies the relative strength of cylindrical rotation.
+Table~\ref{tab:parameterdefine} lists the parameters that we have examined aiming to investigate the difference between barred, unbarred, and short-bar galaxies. $\Sigma_\mathrm{1kpc}$ quantifies the central mass density of galaxies within 1 kpc.
+It has been considered as a good indicator of bulges and black hole growth \citep[e.g.,][]{fangLINKSTARFORMATION2013,niDoesBlackHole2019,niRevealingRelationBlack2021}, although TNG simulations cannot resolve the central regions of galaxies well.
+Previous studies have shown that mass concentration affects the presence of bars.
+Parameters such as $\Sigma_{R_\mathrm{e}}$ and $C_\mathrm{82}$ quantify the overall concentration of galaxies, and $c_{200}$ measures the concentration of dark matter halos.
+Barred and unbarred galaxies differ in terms of their galaxy size and disk size \citep{sanchez-janssenEvidenceSecularEvolution2013,erwinWhatDeterminesSizes2019}.
+We use $R_e$ to measure the size of galaxies and $h_R$ to represent the size of galaxy disks. $\kappa_\mathrm{rot}$ quantifies the relative strength of cylindrical rotation.
 In addition, $f_\mathrm{ex\ situ}$, characterizes the strength of mergers of galaxies during their evolution and is adopted from \citet{rodriguez-gomezStellarMassAssembly2016}. \citet{rodriguez-gomezStellarMassAssembly2016} suggested that on average, $\sim$50\% of the ex-situ stellar mass comes from major mergers (stellar mass ratio $\mu>1/4$), $\sim$20\% from minor mergers ($1/10 <\mu<1/4$), $\sim$20\% from very minor mergers ($\mu<1/10$), and the remaining $\sim$10\% from stars that were stripped from surviving galaxies (e.g., flybys or ongoing mergers).
 We adopt the mass ratio of kinematically-derived structures in \citet{duKinematicDecompositionIllustrisTNG2020} and \citet{duIdentifyingKinematicStructures2019}\footnote{The kinematic decomposition data are publicly available at \url{https://www.tng-project.org/data/docs/specifications/#sec5m}.} where an automated Gaussian Mixture Model (auto-GMM) is used to decompose simulated galaxies in a phase space of circularity, binding energy, and non-azimuthal angular momentum \citep[see also][]{Abadi2003b, Domenech-Moral2012, Obreja2016, Obreja2018a}.
 The disk structures are composed of stellar particles with strong or moderate rotation derived using the kinematic method.
 This method is able to break the morphological degeneracy between bulges and stellar halos \citep{duKinematicDecompositionIllustrisTNG2020}. \citet{Du_2021} suggested that only $f_\mathrm{halo}$ is tightly correlated with external processes, i.e., nurture, which is similar to $f_\mathrm{ex\ situ}$.
 The mass ratio of kinematically-defined bulges $f_{\rm bulge}$ is closely associated with the early gas-rich assembly of galaxies in the early Universe.